ionic-team/capacitor-docs/docs/main/android/index.md

 The command will prompt you to select a target.
 [Learn more about `run`](/docs/cli/commands/run).

-> An Android Virtual Device (AVD) is required to use the `run` command.
-See the [documentation here for creating and installing AVD modules](https://developer.android.com/studio/run/managing-avds).
+> Either a physical Android device or a downloaded emulator system image is required to use the `run` command.
+See the [documentation here for creating emulator devices and downloading system images in Android Studio](https://developer.android.com/studio/run/managing-avds).

 ### Running with Android Studio